 - A big bowl of Chicken or vegetable soup (if they are not ready to eat much)

 Tip – Dinner can be same as lunch but skip the rice.

 Other than nutrition, make sure the kids sleep well and exercise a little bit and stay active.
 These were some tips from a dietician mom.
-Do you have any tips for an exam giving child?
+Do you have any nutrition tips for exam giving kids?
 Do share with us.

 In Nutrition niche, I not only share recipes with a healthy twist but also some tips as a dietitian mom.
 See previous week’s recipes-